teaxyz/white-paper/white-paper.md

 As we build the initial tools to ignite the long-overdue support of the open-source communities, we believe part of our mission is to ensure that third parties can extend the overall toolset.
 In addition to providing the infrastructure for developers to build extensions to the protocol, including new ways to innovate and further the support of open-source developers, our plans include the potential for other package managers to contribute to the protocol.

-The dreams and efforts of open-source developers have built the innovation that supports our everyday life.
+The dreams and efforts of open-source developers have built the innovation that supports our everyday lives.
 We look forward to discovering the new uses and extensions for the tea Protocol proposed by the tea community.

 ## Future Work and Potential Community Efforts